Last Updated on January 14, 2026 by Ewen Finser

 - Payment platforms: Stripe, PayPal, Square, etc.

-I can’t stress how much of a time-saver this is.
-If you’ve ever tried to book Amazon Seller data by hand, you already know why this is a big deal.
+I cannot stress how much of a time-saver this is.
+If you’ve ever tried to book Amazon Seller data by hand, you already know why this is great.

-Precision is the layer that looks at your accounting data that already lives in Xero or QuickBooks and helps to surface issues:
+This layer was purpose-built for accountants, looking at the data that already lives in Xero or QuickBooks to surface issues:

 - Data checks: Flag duplicate contacts, uncoded transactions, stale balances, and out-of-date bank recs.